bluebird75/luaunit/doc/index.rst

 Upgrade note
 ================

-**Important note when upgrading to version 3.1 and above** : there is a break of backward compatibility in version 3.1, assertions functions are no longer exported directly to the global namespace.
+**Important note when upgrading from version below 3.1** : there is a break of backward compatibility in version 3.1, assertions functions are no longer exported directly to the global namespace.
 See :ref:`luaunit-global-asserts` on how to adjust or restore previous behavior.

 LuaUnit development